-But what many people don’t know is that Lake Tahoe is just as beautiful in winter as it is in summer.
+But many people don’t know that Lake Tahoe is just as beautiful in winter as in summer.
 In fact, some might say it’s even more spectacular when the Sierra Nevada Mountains are covered in snow!
-If you’re looking for an unforgettable family vacation this winter, look no further than Lake Tahoe.
+If you’re looking for an unforgettable family lake vacation this winter, look no further than Lake Tahoe.

 Even if skiing isn’t your thing, Lake Tahoe offers plenty of other winter activities the active outdoor family will love.

 Here are 10 of the best winter and snow activities that you can do during the winter in Lake Tahoe:

 1. Go Skiing in Lake Tahoe

 Because Lake Tahoe is home to some of the world’s best and most famous ski resorts, it comes as no surprise that skiing should be at the top of your list.
 Skiing enthusiasts can glimpse some of the area’s greatest vistas of the mountains and snow-covered regions around them as they go down the slopes.

 Even if you’re a beginner, there are several ski slopes and lodges where you can try out your skills.
 Many provide specialized lessons based on your skill level, ensuring that you can develop your skills.

 A few of the best family ski resorts around Lake Tahoe are: